 Madagascar Ground Geckos, also referred to as Pictus Geckos are a relatively small gecko.
 When they hatch out, they are no bigger than 1 inch in total length and weigh around 1 gram.
 By the time they are full grown, they are 5-6 inches in total length and weigh about 20-25 grams.
 Pictus Geckos have a thick tail that holds their fat reserves.
 As long as you provide the Pictus gecko with the proper habitat, they will live a long life of between 10 and 15 years.

 Pictus geckos are great eaters!
 They will eat a variety of bugs including: crickets, dubia roaches, phoenix worms, meal worms, and wax worms.
 We dust all prey items in Calcium D3 supplement every other feeding.
 We recommend Minerall because it is a human grade calcium based supplement with over 50 trace minerals that help with growth and bone density.
 Worms and roaches should be placed in an escape proof worm dish so that they do not burrow into the substrate, never to be found again.
 Give the gecko as many insects as it can eat in 15 minutes.
 We usually give the geckos about 8-10 insects each feeding, but it will vary from gecko to gecko.

-Because Pictus Geckos live in a tropical area, proper humidity is important.
-Their relative humidity should never fall below 60%.
-This is easily maintained by misting the enclosure twice daily to increase the humidity.
+Because Pictus Geckos live in a semi-tropical area, proper humidity is important.
+Their relative humidity should be around 50-60%.
+This is easily maintained by lightly misting the enclosure every 1-2 days.
 You can also place a shallow bowl of de-chlorinated water in the tank which will help increase the humidity.
-Either way, you always want to make sure you maintain a humidity between 60-80%.
-If you cannot mist your tank on a regular basis, you might want to invest in a MistKing which will mist the tank for you!
+Either way, you always want to make sure you maintain a humidity between 50-60%.

 All geckos should be provided with a small, shallow water dish.
 Although these geckos do not usually drink from bowls it is always good to offer water in case the gecko gets thirsty.
 Be sure the water dish is shallow enough so that the gecko can stand in it.
 If the water is too deep, there is a potential of the gecko drowning.
 When using water, be sure to either use spring water or tap water with dechlorinator added to it.

 Because of their small size, their living quarters are relatively small.
 We keep babies below 5 grams in shoebox size container.
 This helps insure that the small gecko can find its food properly.
 A 10 gallon tank or a tub that's 20x11” will make a suitable home for 1 gecko.
 We recommend keeping these geckos separate.
 They are prolific breeders and a male will harass the female constantly if they are kept together.
 You can house two females together, but watch for signs of aggression.
 If you notice that a gecko has bite marks or is losing weight, separate the two immediately.

 Pictus Geckos should be provided with two hides, one moist and one dry.
 We like to use half cut coconuts for hides with this species since they're the perfect size for both babies and adults.
 We recommend putting sphagnum moss inside the moist hide to aid in shedding.
 You can also buy leaves to provide cover in the habitat.
 In the wild, these geckos are found under leaf litter and will hide under any leaves provided for them.
 If you do get leaf litter, be sure it has never come into contact with chemical sprays or parasites.
 We also use fabric leaves from craft stores for cover as well.
 Place them between hides to provide the gecko with cover so that it feels safe and secure in its habitat.
 Be sure to rinse off any new décor in case it has any chemical residue on it before adding it to the enclosure.

 HEAT & LIGHTING

 During the day, the tank temperature should range from 75-85 degrees.
-If your house stays between 75-78 degrees during the day, room temperature will be fine for these geckos.
-If your house is kept cooler, the use of either a 50 watt ceramic heat emitter or a heat mat can help raise the temperature without producing any light .
+You'll want to use either a 50 watt ceramic heat emitter or a heat mat on a thermostat to provide this species with a good temperature gradient.
 Overnight, the cage can drop to between 70-75 degrees.
 Because Pictus Geckos are nocturnal, they do not need any additional lighting.
 If you want to provide Be sure to always have a Digital Thermometer/Hygrometer in the cage to monitor the temperature.
 The Thermometer should be placed near the ground where you can get an accurate reading.

 ☐ 10 gallon tank (for adults)